IMERSS/detecting-local-extinction/content/docs/extirpation_potential/example-i/index.md

 These show the computed parameters of the posterior beta distribution for extirpation expressed in two different forms - the standard (alpha, beta) representation and (mu, var) as parameters for the central estimate for sighting probability and its dispersion.
 Confidence bands are placed for this at \[64.9%, 100.0%\].

-Here is this posterior distribution graphed out - whilst the most probable extirpation value is 100% because of the folded nature of the beta distribution, this is a more dispersed distribution than that for historical habitat and the central estimate of extirpation probability is 83.7%.
+Here is this posterior distribution graphed out - the central estimate of extirpation probability is 83.7%.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />